From Classics to Unique Gems! A Journey of Personal Growth Through Hokkaido’s Museums

 - Closed

-- Mondays (or the following day if Monday is a national holiday), The New Year's holiday, and occasional closing days
+- Mondays (opens the following day if Monday is a public holiday), year-end/New Year, and occasional maintenance days

 Nibutani Ainu Culture Museum